OCA/l10n-belgium/l10n_be_mis_reports/README.rst

 This modules provides MIS Builder Report templates for the Belgium P&L and Balance Sheet according to the official models.
+It also provides a MIS Builder Report template for the Belgium VAT Declaration.

 Installation
 ============